Melania defends ‘fundamental’ right to abortion in memoir despite Trump stance

 During the debate, Vance falsely claimed that he “never supported a national abortion ban” but instead supported “some minimum national standard.”

-However, during a 2022 podcast recording, the Ohio senator said he “certainly would like abortion to be illegal nationally.”
+However, during a 2022 podcast recording, the US senator for Ohio said he “certainly would like abortion to be illegal nationally.”

 Donald Trump has said he would veto a national abortion ban, leaving policy on the subject to the states.